awsdocs/aws-support-user-guide/doc_source/Case_Life_Cycle.md

 }
 ```

 Each call returns a list of JSON\-formatted objects\. `DescribeServices` returns service codes and their corresponding names, and `DescribeSeverityLevels` returns severity levels and their corresponding names\.
 In addition, `DescribeServices` also returns a list of AWS Support categories that apply to each AWS service\.
-These categories are also used to open a support case by using the [CreateCase](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_CreateCase.html) action\.
-Although these values can also be obtained from the AWS Support site itself, the AWS Support service always returns the most recent version of this information\.
+These categories are also used to open a support case by using the [CreateCase](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_CreateCase.html) operation\.
+Although these values can also be obtained from the AWS Support site, the AWS Support service always returns the most recent version of this information\.

 ## Create an attachment set<a name="attachmentset"></a>

 To attach files to the case, you must add the attachments to an attachment set before creating the case\.
 You can add up to three attachments to an attachment set, and the maximum size of any attachment in the set is 5 MB\.
 For more information, see [AddAttachmentsToSet](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_AddAttachmentsToSet.html)\.

 The following Java code snippet creates a text file attachment, adds it to an attachment set, and then gets the ID of the attachment set for adding to the case\.